 Special tool

-How it works - Vehicles with a 75 hp diesel engine. or 90 hp
+Operating principle - Cars with a diesel engine of 75 hp or 90 hp.

 The turbocharger is controlled by a turbine bypass valve.
 The turbine bypass valve bypasses part of the exhaust gases behind the turbine and therefore acts as a regulator.
-The turbine bypass valve is pre-set at vehicle assembly and cannot be adjusted later.
+The turbine bypass valve is pre-set when the car is assembled and is not subject to subsequent adjustment.

-How it works - Vehicles with a 115 hp diesel engine.
+Operating principle - Cars with 115 hp diesel engine.

-The turbocharger is designed to improve engine power and performance.
-The list below details problems related to turbocharger operation.
+The turbocharger is designed to improve the engine's power supply and its dynamic characteristics.
+The following list details the problems related to the operation of the turbocharger.

-- A high engine speed results in an increased turbine speed and therefore the turbocharger generates excessive boost pressure.
+- High engine speed results in increased turbine speed, and therefore the turbocharger creates excessive boost pressure.

-- Low engine speed results in insufficient turbine speed and therefore the turbocharger does not generate sufficient boost pressure.
+- Low engine speed results in insufficient turbine speed, and therefore the turbocharger does not create sufficient boost pressure.

-The variable turbocharger does not have a turbine bypass valve.
-Instead, it has adjustable vanes that are housed in the turbocharger's turbine housing.
-The turbocharger vanes act as the turbocharger's boost pressure control.
+A variable turbocharger does not have a turbine bypass valve.
+Instead, it has variable vanes that are located in the turbocharger turbine housing.
+The turbocharger vanes act as a control element for the turbocharger boost pressure.

-The variable turbocharger delivers full boost pressure over the entire engine speed range, not just at high engine speeds.
-This is achieved by adjusting the position of the vanes and, as a result, changing the exhaust gas flow rate.
+A variable turbocharger creates full boost pressure across the entire engine speed range, not just at high speeds.
+This is achieved by adjusting the position of the vanes and thereby changing the exhaust gas flow.

-The flow rate of the exhaust gas is increased independently of the engine speed by changing the cross-section of the intake port upstream of the turbocharger turbine.
+The exhaust gas flow velocity is increased independently of engine speed by changing the cross-section of the intake duct ahead of the turbocharger turbine.
 This allows the turbocharger turbine to spin faster.
-Higher turbocharger speed creates high turbocharger boost pressure at all engine speeds.
+The higher turbocharger speed creates high turbocharger boost pressure at all engine speeds.

-The turbocharger vanes are controlled by the powertrain control module (PCM).
-REFER to WDS to diagnose turbocharger vanes.
+The turbocharger vanes are controlled by the Powertrain Control Module (PCM).
+REFER to WDS to perform turbocharger vane diagnostics.

 Adjustment at low engine speed